 4. The consultant should also have detailed knowledge of Federal procurement.
 For example did they previously work for an 8(a) Certified company or work in the federal market space as a contractor.

 5. The consultant should provide you with very specific guidance and clear recommendations to you while preparing your application with clear answers to your questions with no double-talk.

 6. No consultant should offer a guarantee that your application will accepted, The SBA and VA are the final determiner’s in whether you get certified.
 It is actually a violation of the SBA rules for any consultant to guarantee that your application will approved by SBA.

-7. The consultant agreement should ensure that all of your personal information is protected properly and not shared with anyone other than you and the consultant.
+7. The consultant agreement should ensure that all of your personal information is protected properly and not shared anything with anyone other than you and the consultant.

-8. The consultant should assist you after the application is submitted should the SBA or VA ask for additional information.
+8. The consultant should assist you after the application is submitted, should the SBA or VA ask for additional information.